-Scientific advisers to the Food and Drug Administration recommended Wednesday that Novo Nordisk’s repaglinide be approved to treat Type II diabetes.
+An advisory panel recommended Wednesday that the Food and Drug Administration approve Novo Nordisk’s replaginide to treat Type II diabetes.

-But the doctors cautioned they weren’t sure how to prescribe the drug _ and asked if diabetics really would opt to take a drug three times a day, 15 minutes before every meal, when older medicines work with just one tablet a day.
+But the advisers said they also wanted to see more research on how the drug works and what’s the best dose _ and asked whether diabetics would choose to take a drug three times a day, 15 minutes before every meal, when older medicines work with just one dose.

 The FDA is not bound by advisory committee decisions, but typically follows them.
 Because repaglinide, to be sold under the brand name Prandin, is the first in a new class of diabetes drugs, the government has promised a quick decision.

 About 18 million Americans have diabetes.
-Type I diabetes typically strikes children, who cannot produce insulin and to survive need lifelong, daily shots of the hormone, which converts blood sugar into energy.
+Type I diabetes typically strikes children, who cannot produce insulin and need lifelong, daily shots of the hormone, which converts blood sugar into energy.

 These Type II diabetics are the ones repaglinide is supposed to help.
 They already can choose other once-a-day pills to boost insulin production and decrease blood sugar.